mckfarm/mckfarm.github.io/_pages/cv.md

 Education
 -----
 * B.S. in Civil Engineering, University of Wisconsin-Platteville, 2019
-* M.S. in Civil and Environmental Engineering, Northwestern University, ongoing
+* M.S. in Civil and Environmental Engineering, Northwestern University, 2020
 * Ph.D in Civil and Environmental Engineering, Northwestern University, ongoing